Electron-Minecraft-Launcher/Easy-Files/README.md

 # Easy-Files
- A simple File manager for the Web.
+### A simple File manager for the Web.

+Just download, configure, and enjoy!